 The spectacular views of Sydney’s harbour, bridge, skyline, and Opera House is hard to beat!
 Including The Rocks, Circular Quay, and the many ships easily seen from our windows.

 Overall we were pleased with the cleanliness of the room and the facilities.
-One of the bathrooms had additional wear on the tiles, but it was easy to look passed.
+One of the bathrooms had additional wear on the tiles, but it was easy to look past.
 This bathroom had a phone and a drain in the center of the floor.

-This second bedroom was a bit smaller, but had a king sized bed in it.
+This second bedroom was a bit smaller but had a king-sized bed in it.
 No TV in here.
 Only one window with views of the freeway and a harbor channel.
-The beds were extremely comfortable and the sheets felt freshly soft.
+The beds were extremely comfortable, and the sheets felt freshly soft.

 The Indoor Pool